-To display the entities with attributes, use the type in combination with an attribute (second letter).
-For example plot lp all plot si all can only be displayed if the interiour was previously calculated, which is done with the command "rep" or "mesh".
+The lines are drawn with their end-points, potential node positions and divisions.
+Shaded surfaces plot si all can only be displayed if the interiour was previously calculated, which is done with the command "rep" or "mesh".
 The attribute t applies only to nodes and will display only the ones which have attached texts:

-This is useful to detect the begin and end of all lines.
-If end-points are deleted, the line is also deleted.
-Therefore special care with end-points is necessary.
-Shaded surfaces plot nt all will display only the nodes which have attached texts out of the set 'all'.
+plot nt all

+will display only the nodes which have attached texts out of the set 'all'.
 They are created with "qadd", "qenq" or "qtxt".
 The attribute "width" determines the number of pixels used for the thickness of the entity (points, nodes, lines):